valsworthen/toxic-comment-classification/README.md

 # How to run
 ## Requirements
 Make sure you have Tensorflow **1.5** installed on GPU.
-Run: `pip install scikit-learn keras`
+Run: `pip install scikit-learn keras tqdm`

-Input data should be inside `input/` folder and can be downloaded [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)
+Input data should be inside `input/` folder and can be downloaded [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
+I've only put sample files inside `input/` so that I can push the folder and perform tests.

 This solution uses pre-trained embeddings so you should download a *pre-trained vectors* file ([see below](#embeddings) if you're not familiar with pre-trained embeddings)